Chain Home Low: Accidental discovery

-CHL traces its origins to early experiments with Airborne Interception radar systems in 1936.
+CHL traces its origins to early experiments with aircraft interception radar systems in 1936.
 These were developed as a short-range radar that would be used to close the gap between Chain Home's (CH) approximate 5 mile accuracy and the visual range of a night fighter pilot at about 1000 yards.
 Developed by a team at Bawdsey Manor led by "Taffy" Bowen, the new radar had to operate at much shorter wavelengths in order to limit the antenna sizes to something that could be practically fit on an aeroplane.
 After considerable experimentation, the team settled on a set working at 1.5 meter wavelength, about 193 MHz in the VHF band.

 In early experiments with the new set, the team found that detection of other aircraft was problematic due to their target's relatively small size, but especially due to reflections off the ground.
 The latter caused a very strong signal that appeared to be at a range equal to the aircraft's current altitude, and everything beyond that was invisible in the resulting clutter.
 This meant that a typical night bombing run by German aircraft at 15,000 feet altitude would only become visible at that range, far less than the desired minimum of 5 miles.

 These same experiments demonstrated an unexpected side-effect.
 As the aircraft flew around over Bawdsey, which is located on the coast of the English Channel, the team found strong constant returns that they later realised were the cranes at the Harwich docks, miles away.
 Other smaller returns were quickly identified as boats in the Channel.
 These were being detected at ranges far beyond the maximum range against aircraft, in spite of the antennas not being designed for this role.

 The potential of this discovery was not lost, and Robert Watson-Watt asked the team to demonstrate the concept in a real-world setting.
 A series of military exercises in the Channel in September 1937 provided a perfect test.
-On 3 September the team's test aircraft, Avro Anson K6260, detected several Royal Navy ships in the Channel, and the next day repeated this performance in spite of almost complete overcast.
+On 3 September the team's test aircraft, Avro Anson K6260, detected several Royal Navy ships in the Channel, and the next day repeated this performance in spite of almost completely overcast skies.
 Albert Percival Rowe of the Tizard Committee later commented that "This, had they known, was the writing on the wall for the German Submarine Service."